Syria: Transitional period

 On 29 January 2025, during the Syrian Revolution Victory Conference in Presidential Palace, the Syrian General Command appointed Ahmed al-Sharaa as president for the transitional period after he had served as the de facto leader following the fall of the Assad regime.

 In March 2025, the UK-based SOHR reported that Syrian security forces and pro-government fighters had committed a massacre of more than 1500 Alawite civilians during clashes in western Syria.

 On 10 March 2025, the SDF agreed to merge with the Syrian Armed Forces after SDF leader Mazloum Abdi met with al-Sharaa.
-Three days later al-Sharaa signed an interim constitution covering a five-year transitional period.
+Three days later, al-Sharaa signed an interim constitution covering a five-year transitional period.

-On 29 March 2025, the Syrian transitional government was announced by Syrian President Ahmed al-Sharaa at a ceremony at the Presidential Palace in Damascus, in which the new ministers were sworn in and delivered speeches outlining their agendas.
+On 29 March 2025, the Syrian transitional government was announced by Syrian president Ahmed al-Sharaa at a ceremony at the Presidential Palace in Damascus, in which the new ministers were sworn in and delivered speeches outlining their agendas.
 The government replaced the Syrian caretaker government, which was formed following the fall of the Assad regime on 8 December 2024.
 Since then, a number of Western governments have lifted the sanctions on Syria, most notably the United States and the United Kingdom.

+The 2025 hunger crisis in Syria, considered the country's most severe modern humanitarian emergency, pushed over 14 million people into food insecurity, including 9.1 million facing acute hunger.
+Driven by a 36-year record drought, economic collapse, and post-Assad instability, the crisis left over half the population in need of aid.
+Between 6 and 11 January 2026, fighting in Aleppo between Syrian government forces and the Kurdish-led Syrian Democratic Forces had resulted in the deaths of 23 people and displaced 148,000 residents.
+In October 2025, a parliamentary election was held under al-Sharaa's administration, the first since the fall of the Ba'athist regime.
+The People’s Assembly held its inaugural session on 12 July 2026, after being delayed from 6 July.
+It was the first legislative session since the fall of the Assad regime.

 Geography

+Syria is the twenty-fifth-largest country in Asia.
+It borders Turkey to the north; Iraq to the east and southeast; Jordan to the south; Israel and Lebanon to the southwest; and the Mediterranean Sea to the west.
+Syrian territory covers 185,180 km^{2} (71,500 sq mi).
+Elevation ranges from the coastal plains of the Mediterranean to the mountains of western Syria, with Mount Hermon being the country's highest point at 2,814 metres (9,232 feet).
+Much of central and eastern Syria consists of arid plateaus and desert regions, including parts of the Syrian desert, while the fertile valleys of the Euphrates, Orontes, and Khabur rivers support agriculture and settlement.
+Significant natural resources include petroleum, natural gas, phosphate rock, asphalt, marble, gypsum, and arable land.

-Syria is the twelfth most water-stressed country in the world.
+Syria was the twelfth most water-stressed country in the world in 2022.